 Welcome to NORVIS Early Music Summer School

 NORVIS is the full week-long early music summer school in County Durham which we’re proud to describe as one of the UK’s longest-established and friendliest.
-We have had our NORVIS 2025 summer school, at Barnard Castle School, a great successBOOKING IS NOW OPEN for NORVIS 2026, our 54th course, which will take place at the same venue from 1st – 8th August 2026.
+Our NORVIS 2025 summer school, at Barnard Castle School, was a great success.
+NORVIS 2026, our 54th course, will take place at the same venue from 1st – 8th August 2026.

-• We teach recorders, Baroque flutes, viols, lutes and early guitars, harpsichords and voices
+We teach recorders, Baroque flutes, viols, lutes and historic guitars, harpsichords and consort singing

 Tutors in 2025